 Here are some examples:EXAMPLE 1: Carrying a toddler who knows how to walk because you’re in a hurry or to prevent them from inconvenient exploration.

-COST: Denies them an opportunity to practice gross motor skills, limits independence, and encourages passivity
+DEVELOPMENTAL IMPACT: Denies them an opportunity to practice gross motor skills, limits independence, and encourages passivity.

 EXAMPLE 2: Talking for or finishing sentences for young children, especially those who are a little shy or slower to complete sentences.

-COST: Child misses opportunities to practice verbal and social skills and may interpret parents’ interruption as not valuing what they have to say
+DEVELOPMENTAL IMPACT: The child misses opportunities to practice verbal and social skills and may interpret parents’ interruption as not valuing what they have to say.
+This parental habit can also train the child not to speak up for themselves.

 EXAMPLE 3: Doing your child’s chores for them and making excuses for them instead of requiring them to contribute to the family.

-COST: Child misses out on opportunities to generate positive emotions through contributing to the “community” good and/or is denied opportunities to practice skills and do something that is important even though it may not be enjoyable (i.e. self-discipline).
+DEVELOPMENTAL IMPACT: The child misses out on opportunities to generate positive emotions through contributing to the “community” good and is denied opportunities to practice skills and do something that is important even though it may not be enjoyable (i.e. self-discipline).

-- Your child waits until the last minute to start a science project.
-You don’t want them staying up late, so you do one for them (or finish the one they started).
+EXAMPLE 4: Your child waits until the last minute to start a science project.
+You don’t want them staying up late, so you do the project for them (or finish the one they started).
+Or we help too much on projects so our child looks good and gets better grades.

-COST: When we bail our children out, they don’t have consequences that teach them to manage their time better.
+DEVELOPMENTAL IMPACT: When we bail our children out, they don’t have consequences that teach them to manage their time better.
+This parenting rescue can encourage a child to look to others instead of digging down and finding the courage and staying power within themselves to complete tasks.
+Some children might acquire learned helplessness.

 EXAMPLE 5: Getting angry and reacting harshly when your child misbehaves.

-COST: Child learns to hide things from their parents to avoid upsetting them and typically learns to seek approval or avoid disapproval rather than building internal motivation.
+DEVELOPMENTAL IMPACT: Child learns to hide things from their parents to avoid upsetting them and typically learns to seek approval or avoid disapproval rather than building internal motivation.
+Also, the parental reaction can override a child's emotions and prevent them from feeling, processing, and regulating their feelings.

 Deep dive: “How to Get Motivated: Intrinsic vs. Extrinsic Motivation.”